 As a Birthright Israel Fellow, how will my role differ on the bus from my co-staff?

 You will board your bus with significant educational tools and resources to enrich the experience of your participants both on the ground in Israel and once they return to America.
 The expectation is that you will work as a team with your co-staff to create a meaningful environment and implement the tools you've learned.
 However, these credentials don't exclude you from the supervisory, logistical, and welfare responsibilities of being a staff member!

 When will I be able to staff Birthright Israel trips as a Birthright Israel Fellow?

-If you are chosen to participate in the seventh cohort of Birthright Israel Fellows and attend the May 2017 seminar, you will be able to staff Birthright Israel trips as a Birthright Israel Fellow immediately after the seminar.
+If you are chosen to participate in the eighth cohort of Birthright Israel Fellows and attend the February 2018 seminar, you will be able to staff Birthright Israel trips as a Birthright Israel Fellow immediately after the seminar.
 In practice, most Fellows staff the Winter after the seminar or the following Summer.